Are you considering a job or internship in the legal field? Explore these online resources to get started.

 In the fall of 2006, Mr. Awkward enrolled in Washington and Lee School of Law.
 During his three years in the law school, Mr. Awkward was involved in the Student Bar Association, Black Law Students Association, Outlaw, and Law Revue.
 He was also selected for a position as an honor advocate, Kirgis fellow and student member of the American Inns of Court.
 Looking for practical experience, Mr. Awkward obtained an internship with the Honorable William D. Heatwole, Twenty-Fifth Judicial Circuit of Virginia and actively handled cases as a student attorney with the Community Legal Practice Clinic.

 Upon graduation from law school in 2009, Mr. Awkward returned to Maryland to clerk for the Honorable John H. Tisdale ('74L), Frederick County Circuit Court.
 Mr. Awkward clerked for a second year with the Honorable Theresa M. Adams, Frederick County Circuit Court.
-Currently, Mr. Awkward is a practicing attorney at Budow and Noble, P.C. in Bethesda, Maryland.
+After spending five years working for a Bethesda, Maryland based insurance defense firm, Mr. Awkward is currently a practicing attorney at Franklin & Prokopik, P.C. in Baltimore, Maryland.
 His practice focuses on civil litigation, including automobile liability, first-party insurance defense, insurance coverage, condominium and homeowners' association litigation, and construction.

 Kasee graduated from Washington and Lee in 2006 after majoring in Religion and Politics.
-Kasee is a versatile attorney with experience in the areas of admiralty and maritime law, creditors' rights, bankruptcy, and insurance litigation.
+Kasee practices law at Burr & Forman, LLP.
+She is a versatile attorney with experience in the areas of admiralty and maritime law, creditors' rights, bankruptcy, and insurance litigation.
 Kasee works with clients on issues of maritime liens and vessel seizures and has in-depth experience in the fields of marine finance and marine related bankruptcies.
 Kasee also handles personal injury claims, including Jones Act and the Longshore and Harbor Workers' Compensation Act, and works with clients on cargo matters, property damage, and regulatory and administrative issues.
-Kasee serves on the Board of Directors for the Southeastern Admiralty Law Institute.
-Kasee handles bankruptcy litigation across the Federal Courts of Alabama and Mississippi and advises debtors, secured and unsecured creditors, and fiduciaries in workouts, debt restructuring, financial transactions, and foreclosures.
+Kasee serves on the Board of Directors for the Southeastern Admiralty Law Institute and serves on multiple committees with the Maritime Law Association.
+Kasee handles bankruptcy litigation across the Federal Courts in the Southeast and advises debtors, secured and unsecured creditors, and fiduciaries in workouts, debt restructuring, financial transactions, and foreclosures.

 Kasee is happy to offer advice on general legal practice and students seeking clerkships with federal judges.

-Angie Littlejohn is in her third year as Furman University's Legal Advisor.
+Angie Littlejohn is General Counsel and Executive Associate Athletics Director for Furman University.
 As one of the youngest in-house legal counsels in Division I, Angie remains active in teaching sports law and coaching the Furman University Mock Trial teams.